quinton-ashley/Super_Mario_Sunshine_UHD_Texture_Pack/README.md

 I would test some textures using the waifu2x web version and the desktop version to see which will be faster for you.
 If you don't have an NVIDIA graphics card and CUDA acceleration you might want to just stick with the web version, however if your internet speed isn't that good definitely use the desktop version even if it's just using your CPU.

+### -Community Requests-

+tree shadows : Some of the original tree shadows create a white box around the trees, does anyone know how to fix this?<br>
+miscellaneous fixes/improvements : If you think certain textures look bad and want to fix/improve any of the textures I've already made, post your edits on the forum and I can add them to the github.<br>

 ### Donate!